-How to Build an Email List from Scratch: Ultimate Guide in 2023
+How to Build an Email List: Ultimate Guide in 2023

 By focusing on your content, sending in timely offers, indulging in partnerships, and collecting segmented data, you can build an email list from scratch.

-So, with all these queries coming in, I finally decided to put everything in one place and write a blog about it, and here we are!
+So, with all these queries coming in, I finally decided to put everything in one place and write a blog on how to build your email list from scratch, and here we are!

 Lately, we have been getting a lot of questions around this topic “what is an email list, how does it work, how to build an email list from scratch?
 How important building a list is,” etc.